simpleidserver/SimpleIdServer/docs/documentation/openid/protectappsusers.md

 **Example** : Console application.

+Server-Side application should use *password* grant-type.

 If you own both the client application and the resource that is accessing, then your application can be trusted.

 > [!WARNING]
 > Before you start, Make sure there is a Visual Studio Solution with a configured OpenId server.

+### Source Code

+The source code of this project can be found [here](https://github.com/simpleidserver/SimpleIdServer/tree/master/samples/ProtectApplicationFromUndesirableUsers/Trust).

 ### Configure OpenId Server